 Food Storage Practices That Reduce Food Waste

 With billions in food waste each year, it’s time to do something about it.
-These food storage practices can significantly help reduce food waste.
-You could reduce your food bills by over $500!
+These food storage practices can help you reduce your food bills by as much as $500 per year!

 Last spring, my mother sold her house and moved into a retirement home.
 I helped with a number of tasks, among them cleaning out the refrigerator and chest freezer.
 As I cleaned out both appliances, I discovered that very few items needed to be thrown out.
 In fact, our friends and neighbors benefited as I distributed many carefully wrapped and well-preserved food items.
 My mother’s meticulous attention to details had definitely paid off.
 Here are some of her food storage tips: